jundalisay/spblist/content/en/research/mohammad/quran/sura-011b.md

 The good deeds take away the bad deeds.

 115. Be patient.
-Allah will not waste the reward of the virtuous.
+Enki will not waste the reward of the virtuous.

 {{< s v="116" >}} If only there were, among the generations before you, people with wisdom, who spoke against corruption on earth—except for the few whom We saved.